cds-snc/gcds-docs/src/en/components/header/design.md

 </ul>

 <gcds-details details-title="What's required on a Canada.ca standard or campaign page" class="mb-300">
-  <p>Always include the following components in the header of a standard or campaign page and maintain the default settings.</p>
+  <gcds-text>Always include the following components in the header of a standard or campaign page and maintain the default settings.</gcds-text>

   <ul class="check-list mb-300">
     <li>Signature that links to Canada.ca.</li>